 If you're looking to purchase Microsoft Office for your business, you've got plenty of options.
 But understanding difference between the options - most notably between Office 2016 and Office 365 - can be confusing.

-The short version: Office 2016 is the newest version of the Office productivity suite (Word, Excel, PowerPoint, etc), typically accessed via the desktop.
+The short version: Office 2016 is a version of the Office productivity suite (Word, Excel, PowerPoint, etc), typically accessed via the desktop.
 Office 365 is a cloud-based subscription to a suite of programs including Office 2016.
 This means you have a few options for purchasing Office 2016: a stand-alone product or as part of an Office 365 subscription.

 Here's what you get what you get with each option (please note: this focuses specifically on Office 365 business and enterprise plans):

 There are two stand-alone versions available for businesses:

 Office Home & Business 2016

 Includes Word, Excel, PowerPoint, OneNote and Outlook) for $229.99 for 1 PC (or Mac – Mac users must purchase Office Home & Business 2016 for Mac)

 Includes everything in Home & Business 2016 plus Publisher and Access for $399.99 for 1 PC (not compatible with Mac)